A species of Ficus, widely used for bonsai specimens.

 Water my chinese banyan

 As soon as the soil becomes dry on one centimeter, water so as to moisten all of it.
 During the growth period (spring, summer), watering should be regular - once or twice a week - but measured in order not to asphyxiate the roots of plants.
-In the fall, space the waterings gently, until winter when a simple influx of water once a month should suffice.
+In the fall, space the waterings gently, until winter.

 Spray my chinese banyan